allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 series line graphs. **Plots** shows the last reported iteration sample of each metric/variant combination per compared experiment.

-Line, scatter, and bar graphs are compared by overlaying each metric/variant from all compared experiments' into a single comparative plot.
+Line, scatter, box, and bar graphs are compared by overlaying each metric/variant from all compared experiments' into a single comparative plot.

 ![Merged comparison plots](../img/webapp_compare_view_1.png)